SNOmad1/Cardinal-Project/README.md

 Working with the DOM is done with [double-u](https://github.com/somebeaver/double-u), a jQuery inspired library that also provides general purpose front end helpers.

-The single-page applications are responsive PWAs that are designed to run on desktop, tablets, and smartphones.
+The single-page applications are responsive web apps that are designed to run on desktop, tablets, and smartphones.

 ### Networking Layer